Machine & Operator Safety

 Death toll in construction accident in China rises to 74

-By Gerry Shih The Associated Press
+November 24, 2016 by Gerry Shih The Associated Press

 Nov.
 24, 2016 – The death toll from the collapse of scaffolding at a construction site in eastern China rose to 74, state media said Thursday, in the country’s worst work-safety accident in over two years.